The distinguished surname Petrillo can be traced back to the ancient and beautiful region of Venice

 Pietro, or Peter, which is itself derived from the Greek word petrus meaning rock.

-First found in the city of Pavia, where records are found in 1040 with Manfredi and Arizzone Pietra, feudal
+The surname Petrillo was first found in the city of Pavia, where records are found in 1040 with Manfredi and Arizzone Pietra, feudal

 This web page shows only a small excerpt of our Petrillo research.
-More information is included under the topic Early Petrillo History in all our PDF Extended History products.
+More information is included under the topic Early Petrillo History in all our PDF Extended History products

 Amongst the settlers in North America with this distinguished name Petrillo were Joseph Dipietro, who was a soldier Naturalized at Camp Pike, Arkansas in 1918, a Pieretto who arrived in New Orleans in 1822 at the age of 23, Lina Petri, who settled in Texas in 1861, Luigi Dipieto, who was Naturalized in Chautauqua County, New York in 1906, and August Petronella, who emigrated to Philadelphia in 1868.